ottenwbe/golook/README.md

 The execution of unit tests is simplified by a script:

+    make test

+or

     test/unit/run_unit_tests.sh

-or

-    make test

 #### Integration tests ####

 Are executed by starting one or more peers in a docker and interacting with those peers.

+    make integraton

+Or you can build the docker container manually and then start the tests.

+    docker build --rm=true --file=test/integration/Dockerfile --tag=golook:latest .
     test/integration/run_integration_tests.sh